 • If you want to connect with your target audience, you have to provide useful and helpful info on a regular basis.

-• If you want to establish your expertise and showcase your knowledge, you have to blog EVERY week about different topics.
+• If you want to establish your expertise and showcase your knowledge, you have to create content EVERY week about different topics.

-Bottom line is marketing and promoting your business is not as simple as we’d like it to be.
+The bottom line is marketing and promoting a business is not as simple as we’d like it to be.
 Leverage means you can take one piece of content and repurpose it for multiple uses or one achievement and share across multiple platforms for greater coverage.

-Once you have announced your win or nomination to the media, here a few other ways to leverage your win for ongoing publicity.
+Once you have announced your win or nomination to the media, here are a few other ways to leverage it for ongoing publicity.

 Include the news of the award in your e-mail newsletters.
 Share the story behind your award and why you won.
+Or share why you almost did not enter.
 You can even include a link back to your award press release.

 Use the awards logo:

 Spread the news on your Facebook, Twitter, Instagram, LinkedIn with info about your win or nomination.
-This could like posting your media release, writing a blog about your win and then repurposing into some social media posts.
-Remember to post the links to the awards site so people can see you name officially listed as a winner.
+Post a link to your media release, write a blog about your win and then repurpose into some social media posts.
+Remember to post the links to the awards site so people can see your name officially listed as a winner.

 You’ve done what so many don’t, make your win/nomination the centrepiece of your marketing.
 Mention it everywhere you can – brochures, back of your book, in your newsletter footer, guest blogs, in your bio.
 Do not be shy.